The Psycho Ex-Wife

-The Psycho Ex-Wife (thepsychoexwife.com) was a blog that operated in the United States between 2007 and 2011.
-The site was shut down following an order by family court judge Diane Gibbons (Pennsylvania) who said that the website subjected the blogger's ex-wife to "outright cruelty" and could be harmful to the couple's children.
-The case received widespread news media attention as the blogger and his girlfriend argued online that the family court's decision was violating of his rights under the First Amendment to the U.S. Constitution and as he sought crowd funding to take the case to Pennsylvania Superior Court.
-Ultimately, a case was not heard before the Pennsylvania Superior Court, and the thepsychoexwife.com remained shut down.
-The Psycho Ex-Wife was the second website business of the bloggers closed by court order.
+In June 2011, ThePsychoExWife.com was shut down following an order by a family court judge who said that the website subjected the blogger's ex-wife to "outright cruelty" and could be harmful to the couple's children.
+The case received widespread news media attention and the blogger appealed the family court decision as a violation of his rights under the First Amendment to the U.S. Constitution.